Aminelaakroute/KATAN-ENCRYPTION/readme.md

 # KATAN Encryption Project

-This project implements the KATAN (K-Ary Tree Adding Network) block cipher with a graphical user interface using PyQt5.
+This project implements the KATAN (K-bit Algorithmic Trust and Authentication Network) block cipher with a graphical user interface using PyQt5.

 ## Description

-KATAN is a lightweight block cipher designed for resource-constrained devices.
+KATAN is a lightweight block cipher designed for resource-constrained devices such as RFID tags and sensor networks.
 This implementation supports three variants of KATAN: KATAN32, KATAN48, and KATAN64, which operate on 32-bit, 48-bit, and 64-bit blocks respectively.
+All variants use an 80-bit key.

 The project consists of two main components:
 1. A KATAN cipher implementation (`katan.py`)